wp-plugins/mncombine/README.txt

 do not have to be regenerated again and load times are improved significantly.
 Using JSMin is much faster and recommended for use in conjunction with development mode.

+= Can I exclude certain pages from using the plugin =

+As of version 1.1.0 you can exclude pages from compiling/compressing css or js files using a regular expression in the general settings tab.

 == Screenshots ==

 1. Choose the compression settings and mode